2lbs.boneless short ribs (or boneless chuck strips)

 Heat a large heavy-bottom skillet or Dutch oven over medium-high heat with a drizzle of canola oil.
 Brown the ribs on all sides (about 3 to 4 minutes per side).

-Remove the short ribs from the skillet along with all but about 1 teaspoon of the fat.
+Remove the short ribs from the skillet along with all but about 1 tsp. of the fat.

 Reduce the heat to medium and add the shallot.
 Sautee until it just starts to brown, then add the wine and fresh thyme sprigs.
 Scrape the brown bits with a wooden spoon and cook down until about ¼ cup of liquid remains.
 Add the beef stock and reduce again until there is about ¼ cup of liquid remaining.